-The number of wetting-drying cycles received resulted in microstructural evolution, as shown in specimens S1 to S4 and tests on marine clay and expansive soils in Jordania (Osipov et al., 1987, Basma et al., 1996).
+The number of wetting-drying cycles received resulted in microstructural evolution, as shown in specimens S1 to S4 and tests on marine clay and expansive soils in Jordania (Basma et al., 1996; Osipov et al., 1987).
 Meanwhile, specimens S4 and S5 showed a linear correlation between CEC and final swelling potential, as shown in Figure 5(b).
 These conditions indicate that CEC can represent the final swelling potential of specimens with certain microstructural conditions.
-As shown in Figure 5, specimens S4 and S5 have different microstructural conditions from the other specimens.
+As shown in Figure 5, specimens S4 and S5 have different microstructural conditions from the others.
 The two specimens have a laminar microstructure, which shows that microstructure influences the resulting swelling potential.

-Microstructure conditions show a layered structure with a broad cross section and visually in the form of thin sheets, which are the morphological type of clay minerals (She et al., 2020).
+Microstructure conditions show a layered structure with a broad cross-section and visually in the form of thin sheets, which are the morphological type of clay minerals (She et al., 2020).
 During the wetting-drying cycle, the soil experiences energy changes from increasing and decreasing temperature.
 Not all energy stored during the dry cycle is released when the specimen undergoes a wet cycle.
 The stored energy can drive the soil particles through the exchangeable cations.
-This movement can affect the condition of the microstructure of the specimen during the wetting-drying cycle.
-The first wetting-drying cycle experienced by the specimen eliminates the initial conditions of its microstructure which is affected by the energy difference within it.
-Then, as the number of the wetting drying cycles increases, the microstructure is re-oriented and forms a new structural arrangement (Kalkan, 2011, Sayem and Kong, 2016) which is different from its initial state.
+This movement can affect the condition of the specimen's microstructure during the wetting-drying cycle.
+The first wetting-drying cycle experienced by the specimen eliminates the initial conditions of its microstructure, which is affected by the energy difference within it.
+Then, as the number of wetting drying cycles increases, the microstructure is re-oriented and forms a new structural arrangement (Sayem and Kong, 2016; Kalkan, 2011) which is different from its initial state.

-Microstructural changes affect the swelling-shrinkage potential behavior that occur during the wetting-drying cycle.
+Microstructural changes affect the swelling-shrinkage potential behavior that occurs during the wetting-drying cycle.
 In general, wetting-drying cycles increase the swelling potential and decrease the shrinkage potential.
 Results of the SEM conducted show that the microstructural conditions have changed and tend to form a laminar structure.
-This condition is the influence of microstructural evolution, where the arrangement of the particles affects the amount of swelling and shrinkage produced due to the resulting pore size (Alonso et al., 1999, Monroy et al., 2010, Azizi et al., 2020, Tang et al., 2022).
+This condition is the influence of microstructural evolution, where the arrangement of the particles affects the amount of swelling and shrinkage produced due to the resulting pore size (Tang et al., 2022; Azizi et al., 2020; Monroy et al., 2010; Alonso et al., 1999).
 The study results show that an increase in the wetting-drying cycle that is carried out one day will not impact the resulting swelling potential.
-Equilibrium is reached when the microstructure forms a laminar structure formed by the most effective energy during wetting-drying cycle (Tessier, 1990).
-The resulting swelling behavior shows that swelling potential is strongly influenced by microstructural condition.
+Equilibrium is reached when the microstructure forms a laminar structure formed by the most effective energy during the wetting-drying cycle (Tessier, 1990).
+The resulting swelling behavior shows that swelling potential is strongly influenced by microstructural conditions.
 Meanwhile, the character and magnitude of changes in each specimen depend on the initial microstructure's characteristics and the bond structure formed (Osipov et al., 1987).

-5.3.
+5.4.
 Swelling Pressure